nadavzeira/acme-challenge/README.md

 * Material UI: https://material-ui.com/

 ## List of scientists
-The project's initial screen will be a list of patients that should contain a search engine to facilitate filtering all those displayed in the list, To get the data, we will use the Random User API https://randomuser.me/api/
+The project's initial screen will be a list of scientists that should contain a search engine to facilitate filtering all those displayed in the list, To get the data, we will use the Random User API https://randomuser.me/api/

 In addition to making the request, we must apply some filters in the API: